What Drives the Cost of Crop Insurance in NZ?

 • Commercial orchard: $5,000 – $16,000/year

-Cherries attract the highest premiums among stone fruit due to their high value per hectare and vulnerability to rain damage at harvest.
+Cherries attract the highest premiums among stone fruit due to their high value per hectare, vulnerability to rain damage at harvest, and concentrated harvest window.

 Hops